 In nature, the color red in fruits, veggies, and herbs signifies that the energy contained within the plants resonates with healing and nourishing our blood and heart issues.
 Indeed, even the shape of the food can signify the organs and body parts that they benefit.

 A study in the European Journal of Clinical Nutrition found that obese individuals who drank a rose hip powder beverage daily for only six weeks improved their cholesterol levels, systolic blood pressure levels, and the risk of developing cardiovascular disease by 17%.
-Imagine how your heart health would improve after consumption of the tea for a year!
+Imagine how your heart health would improve after the consumption of the tea for a year!

 Rose hips also have a positive effect on blood vessels, helping to strengthen and heal weak veins and arteries.